Hardcoreprawn/architecture/input/posts/solutions/everflow-ea.md

 > For more information on the Value Proposition Canvas, look here: [Strategyzer.com, Value Proposition Canvas](https://www.strategyzer.com/business-model-canvas/value-propositions)

-Based on this canvas, we can see that Water is a must-have for every company, just as it is for every person.
+Based on this canvas, we can see that water is a must-have for every company, just as it is for every person.
 But it isn't easy to differentiate as it is such a ubiquitous commodity.
 The most significant areas of differentiation are:

 * Simplifying the service
 * Removing pains and hassles